Files

 Introduction

-When working in FME some transformers are known as “Blocking Transformers,” for example, the Clipper, SpatialRelator or any transformer that can use "Group By" functionality.
-These transformers require all of the input features to be held there until all of the features have been received to complete the transformer’s action before releasing the features to continue down the workflow.
+When working in FME, some transformers are known as “Blocking Transformers,” for example, the Clipper, SpatialRelator, or any transformer that can use "Group By" functionality.
+These transformers require all input features to be retained until all features have been received, allowing the transformer to complete its action before releasing the features to continue down the workflow.
 Watch the Blocking Transformers section of the FME Core Concepts video from the 2017 FME UC to learn more.

-Holding all the features presents a problem when looping inside a custom transformer because the blocking transformer will never receive all the input features since it will be expecting features from the loop.
-Thankfully, as long as you are using FME 2011+, FME has a solution.
+Holding all the features presents a problem when looping inside a custom transformer because the blocking transformer will never receive all the input features, since it will be expecting features from the loop.

-*Note: To run the SimpleLoopingDemo-Completed.fmw workspace, the SimpleLoopingDemo.fmx custom transformer will need to be moved to the default location to be able to be accessed by the workspace.
+To run the SimpleLoopingDemo-Completed.fmw workspace, the SimpleLoopingDemo.fmx custom transformer must be moved to the default location so that it can be accessed by the workspace.
 This location can be found in Tools > FME Options… > Default Paths > Shared FME Folders

 Adding a Blocking Transformer